Our Journey with Willow, Is This Part of the Master Plan?

 It was the unbelievable alignment of so many factors that made this story:

-Us having the need and time for a road trip
+• We have the need and time for a road trip

-The unfortunate rare timing of this puppy getting that disease in winter
+• The unfortunate, rare timing of this puppy getting that disease in winter

-The over 250 photographs and videos documenting the disease's progression will be shared with Guelph College.
+• More than 250 photographs and videos documenting the disease's progression will be shared with Guelph College.